British Togoland

-In a letter dated 6 March 1957, the United Kingdom Government informed the Secretary-General of the United Nations that with effect from midnight 6 March 1957, under the terms of the Ghana Independence Act 1957, the territories previously comprised in the Gold Coast became the independent State of Ghana and that under the same Act, the union of the former Trust Territory of Togoland under British administration with the independent State of Ghana took place from the same time and date.
+In a letter dated 6 March 1957, the British government informed the Secretary-General of the United Nations that with effect from midnight 6 March 1957, under the terms of the Ghana Independence Act 1957, the territories previously comprised in the Gold Coast became the independent State of Ghana and that under the same Act, the union of the former Trust Territory of Togoland under British administration with the independent State of Ghana took place from the same time and date.

-British Togoland's capital was Ho, which presently serves as the capital of Volta Region.
+British Togoland's capital was Ho, which now serves as the capital of Volta Region.
 The region includes much of the former mandate's territory.

 United Nations trust territory

 After World War II, the mandate became a United Nations trust territory administered by the United Kingdom.
 Prior to the mandate and trusteeship periods, British Togoland was administered as part of the adjoining territory of the Gold Coast, under the name of Trans-Volta Togo (TVT).